jaschadub/mockloop-mcp/docs/contributing/community-support.md

 - Performance testing

 #### Community Support
-- Answer questions in discussions
+- Answer questions in issues
 - Help with issue triage
 - Share your use cases and examples
 - Mentor new contributors